amrithvenkat12/TheEyes/README.md

 Watch the 38 minute video "Ross Kippenbrock - Finding Lane Lines for Self Driving Cars" on YouTube.
 Then, you will understand clearly what is this code about.
 You can find the video here: https://www.youtube.com/watch?v=VyLihutdsPk

-It is advised that you understand what is ROS, katkin package and general machine vision knowledge.
+It is advised that you understand what is ROS, making catkin packages and general machine vision knowledge.

-This was tested on Ubuntu 16.04 with Python 2.7.12 64-bit.
 _____________________________
 How to run the project?